Summary of our market study

 In the mature French market, where growth rates are low due to high per capita consumption (ranked 6th in Europe), buyers are showing a growing penchant for organic products.
 Average annual growth is around 12.4%.

-Dark and milk chocolates are consumers' favorites, with a notable penchant for darker varieties that develops with age.
-Men show a clear preference for dark over milk chocolate.
+Dark and milk chocolates are consumers' favorites.
+Men show a clear preference for dark chocolate over milk chocolate.

-Demand for chocolate is seasonal, with major sales peaks during traditional festive seasons.
-Christmas and Easter alone account for 10.1% and 4.4% respectively of chocolatiers' annual sales.
+Christmas and Easter alone account for 10% and 5% respectively of chocolatiers' annual sales.

-• Cémoi manages to dominate the organic chocolate bar segment in private labels.
+• Cémoi dominates the organic chocolate bar segment in private labels

-• Kaoka, Ombar and Moulin des Moines appeal to a growing niche of consumers looking for variety and specialty in their organic chocolate consumption.
-These brands offer top-quality bars and inventive confectionery.
+• Kaoka, Ombar and Moulin des Moines target a growing niche of consumers looking for variety and specialty in their organic chocolate consumption.

-• Vijaya, Rapunzel and Vahiné, meet the demand for organic chocolate ingredients - such as chocolate chips - aimed at both amateur cooks and professional chefs looking for organic and fair-trade options.
+• Vijaya, Rapunzel and Vahiné, meet the demand for organic chocolate ingredients - such as chocolate chips - aimed at both amateur cooks and professional chefs.

 Get all the information you need